Can Raccoons Cause Damage and Are They Dangerous?

 - 0 Comments

 Raccoons are no joke.
-These unique animals, which are relatives of bears, weasels and — maybe most closely — pandas, can cause a lot of damage to property and harm to pets.
+These unique animals, which are relatives of bears, weasels, and — maybe most closely — pandas, can cause a lot of damage to property and harm to pets.
 Raccoons operate at night, making them more difficult to spot and stop in the act.
 But Triangle area homeowners can learn what type of damage is done by raccoons and how to prevent it from continuing (or happening in the first place).

 Raccoons have very strong paws and sharp claws.
 They are also very forceful in obtaining the food and shelter they need from the environment, which for them includes your property.
 Here are just a few ways they are known to cause damage to Triangle area properties.